Required Documentation FAQs

 Group A Group B For extenuating circumstances, please contact us.

-- Utility bill (gas, water, sewage, electric, phone, cable) dated within the last 30 days (An activation notice for new service may be accepted.)
+- Utility bill (gas, water, sewage, electric, phone, cable/internet) dated within the last 60 days

-- Rent receipt with name of lessee and contact information
+- Lease/rental agreement with signatures, name of lessee, and contact information

 - Florida driver license

 - Florida state issued identification card

 - Automobile insurance statement dated within the last 6 months

 If your family resides with another person or family, we will need the following: